lizdebiase/agile/README.md

 We used **BeanStalkApp** as our source code repository**(GIT)**.
 The developers created a new feature branch to develop the functionality for the feature.
 We've ensured that each new feature would reside in its own branch

-Here’s how the workflow looked like:
+Here’s how the development workflow looked like:

 1. Developers cloned the feature branch from the master branch to work on the feature he/she was developing.
 2. Developers used the static code analyzer embedded in their local development environment to produce quality code.